HL7/fhir-pacio-functional-status/input/pagecontent/profile_highlights_and_guidance.md

 ### Resource Profile: FunctionalStatusCollection

-This resource profile is intended to be used for data exchange of a point in time collection of functional status observations from a single PAC assessment.
-It is derived from the FHIR resource Observation.
+This resource profile is intended to be used for the data exchange of a point in time set of observation data collected through the use of a structured resource (e.g. assessment tool, instrument, or screen).
+It is derived from the FHIR Observation resource.

 ### Resource Profile: FunctionalStatus

-This resource profile is intended to be used for data exchange of a single functional status observation included in a PAC assessment.
-It is derived from the FHIR resource Observation.
+This resource profile is intended to be used for the data exchange of a single observation data generally included in a set of observation data collected through the use of a structured resource (e.g. assessment tool, instrument, or screen).
+It is derived from the FHIR Observation resource.

-### Resource Profile: PriorLevelOfFunction
+### Resource Profile: NarrativeHistoryOfFunctionalStatus

-This resource profile is intended to be used for the exchange of prior level of function data when formal functional assessments are not available.
-It is derived from the FHIR resource Observation.
+This resource profile is intended to be used for the data exchange of a summary observation regarding the most recent prior level of function immediately preceding the current admission, illness, or exacerbation for a patient.
+The use of this profile is encouraged in the absence of formal prior level of function assessments.
+For formal assessments conducted with for example, an assessment instrument, use the Functional Status Collection and Functional Status profiles to capture assessment data.
+It is derived from the FHIR Observation resource.

 ### Resource Profile: UseOfDevice

-This resource profile is intended to be used for specifying a device used by a patient during a functional status assessment.
-It is derived from the FHIR resource DeviceUseStatement.
+This resource profile is intended to be used for specifying a record of an assistive device–e.g. walker or wheelchair, being used by a patient during a functional status assessment.
+This profile based on the DeviceUseStatement resource provides a way to include information about device usage during an assessment.

 ### Data Exchange Guidance and Examples